All Episodes

 I think Nancy Pelosi's days as the head of the House Democrats probably numbered.

-And based on the people that are calling for her to go, I've got to imagine that her replacement will probably be even more left wing than her.
+And based on the people that are calling for her to go, I've got to imagine that her replacement will probably be even more left-wing than her.

-Admire and respect Nancy Pelosi, but in every race the GOP runs against her.
+Admire and respect Nancy Pelosi, but in every race, the GOP runs against her.

-Because she is an obstructionist.
+Yeah, that's true because she is an obstructionist.

-The DNC raised a meager 4.29 million in May, the lowest total since 2003.
+The DNC raised a meager $4.29 million in May, the lowest total since 2003.

 Now, when people like Michael Moore and Joy Behar start recommending to the Democratic Party what they ought to do, you know you're in trouble, but she had an epiphany on the program yesterday.